 Data Gathering In The Cloud

-Data gathering is the analytics bit: the more data about actual network behaviour that can be garnered across the entire infrastructure, the greater chance of finding all the answers.
+Data gathering is the analytics bit: the more data about actual network behavior that can be garnered across the entire infrastructure, the greater chance of finding all the answers.
 But it is subtler than that, because experience teaches that some sorts of data are more useful than others, and it can be better to target essential parameters rather than have them lost under a mountain of useless data.
 In addition, you do not want the data collection itself to impact the network operation – avoiding, for example, measuring latency in a way that adds latency.

 In a single static network the difficulty of gathering data is proportional to the network’s complexity: a problem that grew steadily as the network expanded and may have kept pace with the IT department’s increasing expertise.
-Such steady, organic growth is not possible in a dynamic, virtualised network and there is a corresponding need to virtualise the monitoring and test process to keep abreast of the changes in the network and to reduce the cost and labour of physical testing.
+Such steady, organic growth is not possible in a dynamic, virtualized network and there is a corresponding need to virtualize the monitoring and test process to keep abreast of the changes in the network and to reduce the cost and labour of physical testing.
 But there is also a risk that the virtual test software will consume some of the processing resources and itself impact the measured performance.
 Under controlled laboratory test conditions steps can be taken to compensate for such errors, but it is not so easy to do this in a working environment.

 Not only is the data being gathered on a moving target, the problem is compounded when the network spans several provider domains.
 Even when there is clear agreement about the definition of the various network parameters being measured, different providers might not measure or collate their data in the same way.
 So, from a data-gathering point of view, cloud services mean a quantum leap in complexity.
 We no longer have a process that evolves steadily as a single network grows, rather we are forced to correlate inconsistent data across a shifting ecosystem.
 Trying to gather useful and reliable data in real time will only be possible when there are global standards defining the key parameters and the way they are measured, allowing providers and different networks to mix and match data in a simple reliable manner.